Home / Insights / Events & Webinars / Energy Unplugged

 In an era of ongoing price volatility, tightening budgets and rising sustainability expectations, organisations are under pressure to control energy costs today while still delivering long-term carbon reduction.

-This session reframes energy and sustainability as interconnected commercial priorities, showing how better consumption management, smarter buying and clearer decision-making can protect budgets and accelerate decarbonisation.
-Rather than treating cost control and sustainability as competing agendas, the session explores how leading organisations are aligning the two to drive resilience, confidence and measurable results.
+This session reframed energy and sustainability as interconnected commercial priorities, showing how better consumption management, smarter buying and clearer decision-making can protect budgets and accelerate decarbonisation.
+Rather than treating cost control and sustainability as competing agendas, the session explored how leading organisations are aligning the two to drive resilience, confidence and measurable results.

 12.15pmLunch